 Ryan is a second year MD candidate at Johns Hopkins with a PhD in neuroscience from Cambridge.
 He's a self-taught programmer with a track record in creating educational software.

 Caleb helps medical students and educators dive into the 21st century.
 Before Osmosis he managed programs at a public policy and technology company.
 He's grown to accept that he looks like Neil Patrick Harris.

 Osmosis has a ton of awesome tools and features.
-Sam's mission is building the Osmosis "yellow brick road" by making our features fun and easy to use.
+Sam's mission is building the "yellow brick road" through Osmosis by making our features fun and easy to use.

 We'd love to hear your questions, comments, ideas and constructive feedback!
 Just send us a message here or at email@example.com